 - Your companion dog(s) or cat(s) must be between 2 months and 10 years of age.

 Qualifying Low Income Limit for SNAP

-- Once your proof of income and SNAP Client Information have been received, a SNAP volunteer will contact you and provide you with the following information:
+Once your application, proof of income, and vaccination and/or microchip information (for Option A only) has been received, a SNAP volunteer will email you with the following information: